IuliiaKonovalova/e-commerce/README.md

 ## Web Marketing

 Newsletters were implemented in the email_notification app.
-Manager can create a newsletter and send it to all customers.
-It also handles the sending of the newsletters about new loyalty programs with promo codes.
+The manager can create a newsletter and send it to all customers.
+It also handles sending newsletters about new loyalty programs with promo codes.

 1. News Letter

-For the purpose of sending a newsletter to all customers, the manager can create a newsletter and send it to all customers.
+To send a newsletter to all customers, the manager can create a newsletter and send it to all customers.
-I have used django EmailMultiAlternatives to send the newsletter.
+I have used Django EmailMultiAlternatives to send the newsletter.

 ![NewsLetter](documentation/web_marketing/newsletter.png)

 2. Promo Codes

-For the purpose of sending a newsletter about new loyalty programs with promo codes to all customers, the manager can create a newsletter using the same form with promo code field filled with code.
+To send a newsletter about new loyalty programs with promo codes to all customers, the manager can create a newsletter using the same form with a promo code field filled with a legend.
 Django EmailMultiAlternatives is also responsible for it.

 ![Promo Codes](documentation/web_marketing/promo_email.png)

 3. Facebook

-Facebook is essential for the store to be able to reach the customers.
-According to the statistics, the store has a good reach among people who are preferring to use facebook.
-Facebook has great coverage in the world among the people how are able to purchase products online.
+Facebook is essential for the store to be able to reach customers.
+According to the statistics, the store has a good reach among people who prefer to use Facebook.
+Facebook has excellent coverage worldwide among people who can purchase products online.

-WoWder facebook page for marketing purposes to post adverts, interesting content and get users engaged.
+"WoWder" Facebook page is for marketing purposes to post adverts and exciting content and engage users.

 [WoWder Facebook Page](documentation/web_marketing/wowder_facebook_mockup.pdf)

 4. Instagram

-Instagram attracts people of younger age and is essential for the store to be able to reach this age group.
+Instagram attracts people of younger ages and is essential for the store to be able to reach this age group.
 According to the statistics, 90% of Instagram users are under 35 years old.
 [See report](https://info.lse.ac.uk/staff/divisions/communications-division/digital-communications-team/assets/documents/guides/A-Guide-To-Social-Media-Platforms-and-Demographics.pdf)

-WoWder Instagram page for marketing purposes to post adverts, interesting content and get users engaged.
+"WoWder" Instagram page is for marketing purposes to post adverts, interesting content, and engage users.

 [WoWder Instagram Page](documentation/web_marketing/wowder_instagram_mockup.pdf)

 5. Twitter

-Twitter has become a place for people from different backgrounds to meet each other and discuss various topics!
-That is way WoWder presence is important on this platform as well.
+Twitter has become a place for people from different backgrounds to meet and discuss various topics!
+That is why "WoWder" presence is also essential on this platform.

-WoWder Twitter page is for marketing purposes to post adverts, interesting content and get users engaged.
+"WoWder" Twitter page is for marketing purposes to post adverts, and exciting content, and start the discussion about the shop itself.

 [WoWder Twitter Page](documentation/web_marketing/wowder_twitter_mockup.pdf)